10yard/continue/readme.md

 ## What's next

-I would like to add support for other classic games: Galaga, Space Invaders, Dig Dug, Defender and other Pac-Man variants (Super Pac-Man, Jr. Pac-Man).
+I would like to add support for other classic games: Space Invaders, Dig Dug, Defender and other Pac-Man variants (Super Pac-Man, Jr. Pac-Man).

 Let me know if you have any requests.
 It greatly helps when there is a rom disassembly available.